throwpedro/algo_and_data/README.md

 # Algorithms and datastructures

-Contains implementations of various algorithms and datastructures in typescript
+Contains implementations of various algorithms and datastructures in typescript/javascript

 Run the files using [Bun](https://bun.sh/)